 The pre-clinical years at St Andrews Medical School are the essential foundation of your medical education, equipping you with the core knowledge to guide your progression through the course.

-During this time, you’ll receive an introduction to Medicine and Musculoskeletal Systems, covering topics like the Anatomy of the Back, Metabolism, Blood Contents, Cells and Clotting.
+During this time, you’ll receive an introduction to Medicine, covering topics like Anatomy, Metabolism, and Genetic and environmental causes of disease..

 Medibuddy’s St Andrews Year 1 Question Bank offers precise, syllabus-aligned support tailored specifically to the needs of St Andrews Medical School students.
 Obviously, we’re biased 👀, but we think our question bank is pretty great - you’re unlikely to find a revision resource online like ours!

 We update the question bank annually based on changes to the St Andrews syllabus.
-The question bank includes features such as allowing you to filter questions based on semester.
-So, whether you’re preparing for your December summative exams or your end-of-semester summative exams in April, you can choose which topics to revise.
+The question bank includes features that allow you to filter questions based on semester.
+So, whether you’re preparing for your December summative exams or your end-of-semester summative exams in April and May, you can choose which topics to revise.

 By providing a seamless learning experience closely aligned with the St Andrews syllabus, we help you prepare for your exams as efficiently as possible, building a solid foundation for your clinical practice ahead.